We Are Open!

 • When you arrive at the practice please wait in your car or by the front door and call to let us know you are here for your appointment

-• Please leave any coats or bags in your car, there will be a box provided inside the practice if you have not travelled by car.
-You will not need any money or cards as payment will be taken over the phone after your appointment
+• Please leave any coats or bags in your car, there will be a box provided inside the practice if you have not travelled by car

 • A nurse will escort you into the practice and ask you to sanitise your hands and to confirm your medical history

-• The dentist and nurse will be wearing more protective equipment than normal, this it to protect both you and us, it is still us underneath!
+• The dentist and nurse will be wearing more protective equipment than normal, this is to protect both you and us, it is still us underneath!

 We look forward to seeing you all soon.